balogsun/SeunB-mentoring-docs/CICD/CICD.md

    <img width="277" alt="image" src="https://github.com/user-attachments/assets/cdbc322e-178b-422f-b352-9950086e939d">

- The password is still encryped so you have to decrypt it.
+ The password is still encrypted so you have to decrypt it.

  Windows may not support native base64 decoding, you can use an online website at <https://www.base64decode.org/>, insert the values and decode it.